DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

 ```

 The code above returns a list where each entry contains one of the tables on the page.
 This page only has five tables so it is pretty easy to just get the table we need which happens to be the first entry in the list.
-We can also confirm whether it is by using the HTML command from IPython.display which prints the table as it appears on wikipedia and it looks like we have the table we wanted.
+We can also confirm whether it is by using the HTML command from IPython.display which prints the table as it appears on wikipedia.

 <!-- HTML Table example -->